Where is the Crisis Manual?

 All these previous steps will allow us to DESIGN THE ACTION PLAN that must contemplate common actions for any crisis and specific actions for the corresponding scenarios with the risks that we identify as the most relevant.

-I am going to define, for each risk, what the warning indicators are to try to prevent possible failures and I must also define when it is necessary to declare that the crisis has started.
+I am going to define, for each risk, what the warning indicators are to try to prevent possible failures and I must also define when to declare that the crisis has started.

 Then I am going to detail the crisis solution scenarios and how I am going to meet the requirements of my different Interest Groupsremembering that I have to resolve the event that is affecting the functioning of the institution and, at the same time, I have to communicate some key messages that show my culture and my values and rescue my reputation.